Typsium/alchemist/README.md

 - Fixed the parenthesis height to work with the new typst version
 - Renamed `molecule` into `fragment`
 - Added support for charges and apostrophes in the string of a molecule
+- Fixed the parenthesis auto positioning and alignment

 ### 0.1.5